 The steam engine as we think of it from the Industrial Revolution was largely replaced by electricity and the internal combustion engine (gas and diesel).
 Some old steam engines are still used in certain areas of the world and in antique locomotives.

 However, steam power is still heavily used around the world in various applications.
 Many modern electrical plants use steam generated by burning coal to produce electricity.
-Also, nuclear power plants use steam generated by nuclear fusion to produce electricity.
+Also, nuclear power plants use steam generated by nuclear fission to produce electricity.

 Locomotive steam engine Source: State Library of Queensland